m-meddah/api-retrogamers/README.md

 # API RetroGamers

-Here you will find the API I made during the "apothéose" at O'Clock to become a web developper.
+Here you will find the API I made during the "apothéose" at [O'clock](https://oclock.io/) to become a web developper.
 I made this after 5 months of instensive learning JavaScript, and I took the "API & Data" specialization.

 That application run with an Express server in NodeJS.